Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Adaptive RF chain activation

 Without global CSI, the ARFA scheme can be performed if the CPU knows the qualities of the available combining vectors or the path loss corresponding to each AP.
 The former idea relies on the fact that a combining vector is obtained by quantizing a singular vector of the channel matrix, as shown in \eqref{f_tilde}.
 Therefore, the quality of a combining vector can be evaluated based on its corresponding singular value.
-In contrast, the latter idea for SC-ARFA is motivated by the observation that the AP with more significant path loss should have fewer activated RF chains because it is more likely to have a low sub-rate.
-This scheme exhibits performance loss but requires lower fronthauling loads than the former.
+In contrast, the latter idea for {D-ARFA} is motivated by the observation that the AP with more significant path loss should have fewer activated RF chains because it is more likely to have a low sub-rate.